-- 1. Amount of (HRK -2.060 thousand) from the item debt instruments at fair value through other comprehensive income of the Special Financial Statements is reclassified to the item unrealized gains on securities assets, net of the realization of the Basic Financial Statements. - 2.
-Amount (HRK 237 thousand) from the item Profit tax relating to items that can be reclassified to profit or loss of the Special Financial Statements, is reclassified to the item deferred tax on financial assets of the securities of the Basic Financial Statements.
-The difference of HRK 134 thousand in the Special Financial Statements was calculated deferred tax liability on profit per securities without loss adjustment, which affected the increase in liabilities and the decrease in other comprehensive income.
+- 1. Amount of (HRK -19,763 thousand) from the item debt instruments at fair value through other comprehensive income of the Special Financial Statements is reclassified to the item unrealized gains on securities assets, net of the realization of the Basic Financial Statements. - 2.
+Amount of (HRK 244 thousand) from item Income tax, which refers to items that can be reclassified as profit or loss in Special Financial Statements, was reclassified to the item deferred tax on financial assets and securities in the Basic Financial Statements.